puri02/karty-do-gwinta---gwet-5-decks/README.md

 #Gwent-Online - code below you will find in original place: https://github.com/exane/not-gwent-online
 - i just modify little code and set it little better.
-- You can just copy and overwrite my changes and they will work with old code: all folder "/build"  with PNG file and "/assets" folder.
+- You can just copy and overwrite my changes and they will work with old code: all folder "/build"  with PNG files and "/assets" folder.
-- or just dowloade all file from this repository
+- or just download all files from this repository

 #Introduction
 Not-Gwent-Online is a standalone multiplayer version of Gwent, a card game from The Witcher 3.